senlin/so-clean-up-wp-seo/readme.txt

 == Description ==

+<strong>New in 3.1.0: globally hide the premium upsell admin block that was added to Yoast SEO 5.1</strong>

 Almost anyone who uses the Yoast SEO plugin will agree that it is a good SEO plugin, but the developers are adding more and more unwanted things to the WordPress backend.

 The purpose of the SO Hide SEO Bloat plugin, a free addon for the Yoast SEO plugin, is to clean up all those unwanted things.